lesandie/proto2avro/README.md

 I think the main structure of the code is OK.
 Every function executes a different task, and probably some tasks could be joined to optimize the code, but the main idea, in my opinion is ok.

-The problem was in the coding/execution.
-There were many basic OOP principles "raped", like encapsulation (using staticmethods and not understanding what they are), confusing private and public methods...
-Also the distribution (order) of functions was totally wrong if you want to facilitate somebody to read the code and understand what is going on, it is a good practice to align the order of the definition of methods with their calls (IMHO).
-Also the type hints were badly managed and some functions that returned something din't have a type hint but others did.
+The problem was in the coding/execution:
+* There were many basic OOP principles "raped", like encapsulation (using staticmethods and not understanding what they are)
+* confusing private and public methods
+* The distribution (order) of functions was totally wrong if you want to facilitate somebody to read the code and understand what is going on, it is a good practice to align the order of the definition of methods with their calls (IMHO).
+* The type hints were badly managed and some functions that returned something din't have a type hint but others did.
 If you use type hinting then use it in a homogeneus manner all over the codebase.
+* Some functions should be refactored (using continue or break is not a good practice).